fmillion/mcs276-f25/FP.md

     Start with 0 for the accumulator.

-    0 position: 0.
+    - *0 position*: 0.
 Don't add.
-    1 position: 1.
+    - *1 position*: 1.
 Shift original number by 1 and add.
 Since we have 0 for an accumulator, this essentially does nothing at this point:

+    ```
        0000
     + 1011
     -------
       10110

-    2 position: 0.
+    ```

+    - *2 position*: 0.
 Do nothing.
-    3 position: 1.
+    - *3 position*: 1.
 Shift decimal point in original number right by 3 and add.

+    ```
           0000
     +    1011
     ----------